wytruong/CIP2024DNASequenceAnalysis/README.md

 # DNA Sequence Analysis

 This project is a DNA sequence analysis tool that calculates the GC content and identifies open reading frames (ORFs) in a given DNA sequence.
+The DNA Sequence Analysis Tool is a bioinformatics application designed to assist researchers and biologists in analyzing DNA sequences.
+This tool allows users to input any DNA sequence, including normal or mutated DNA.
+The program then calculates the GC content percentage and identifies existing Open Reading Frames (ORFs) within the given DNA sequence.
+This project leverages Python's computational capabilities to provide accurate and efficient DNA sequence analysis.
 The project consists of two main files: `main.py` and `dnasequence.py`.

 ## Features

 - **GC Content Calculation**: Computes the percentage of guanine (G) and cytosine (C) in the DNA sequence.
+The GC content is calculated by determining the percentage of guanine (G) and cytosine (C) bases in the DNA sequence.
+The formula used is:
+GC Content (%)
+=
+(
+Number of Gs and Cs
+Total number of bases
+)
+×
+100
+GC Content (%)=(
+Total number of bases
+Number of Gs and Cs
+​
+ )×100
 - **ORF Identification**: Identifies open reading frames in the DNA sequence and translates them into proteins.

 ## Requirements